top of page

 Most of us are naturally chest breathers rather than belly breathers but when we become stressed and anxious, so overwork those muscles in our upper body, it can all become rather exhausting, much better to engage that diaphragm a bit more, a muscle designed for the long haul!

-Instead what you need to do is slow that breath down…but in a certain way…when you take a breath in focus on taking it in through your nose plus, you want to be getting as much oxygen into those lungs as possible, so instead of your chest going up and down your tummy should be going out.
+Instead what you need to do is slow that breath down…when you take a breath in focus on taking it in through your nose plus, you want to be getting as much air into those lungs as possible, so instead of your chest going up and down your tummy should be going out.
 Push that diaphragm down to increase lung capacity.
-Agree not the most attractive of looks but think 3/4 months pregnant, pot belly and you will have nailed it!
+Agree not the most attractive of looks but think 3/4 months pregnant/pot belly and you have nailed it!

-As well as the breath in you need to focus on that outward breath.
+As well as the breath inhalation you need to focus on that exhalation.
 It's just as important and try to breathe out through your mouth.

 A handy tip when practising is to put one hand on your tummy and one on your chest - then you know if you’re cheating!

 Some find it useful to count in for four and out for four…whatever you find most helpful…make sure it’s calm, slow and consistent.
-By focussing on your breathing you're effectively turning your brain off from that anxiety.
+By focussing on your breathing you're effectively giving your brain something else to focus on which helps to reduce stress levels.
 The same goes for those hot flushes and night sweats, helping to diffuse those as well.

-So practise practise practise…start off lying down on your bed do a few before getting up in the morning or going to sleep, then graduate to doing them sitting on a chair or standing up and before you know it you’ll have cracked the technique.
-Incredibly useful tool to have under your belt.
+So practise practise practise…start off every morning with some breaths in & out before getting up in the morning and before going to sleep at night.
+Before you know it you’ll have cracked the technique.
+Incredibly useful tool to have.

-Even if you’re not stressed or experiencing hot flushes it’s a good thing to do now and then throughout the day and has lots of additional benefits…helping you to relax, helps rebalancing, can help recovery after exercising, helps that digestive tract and strengthens those lungs.
+Even if you’re not stressed or experiencing hot flushes it’s a good thing to do now and then throughout the day and has lots of additional benefits…helping you to relax, helps with disrupted sleep patterns, it can help recovery after exercising, helps the digestive tract and strengthens those lungs.
+But most importantly it's reducing those stress hormone levels.

 Here’s a simple diagram to help you visualise…